kheeva/12_image_resize/README.md

 # How to Install

-You just need to download and install python3 if you already haven't: http://python.org .
-Also you need to install Pillow package.
+You just need to download and install [python3.](http://python.org) Also you need to install Pillow package.
 Pillow and PIL cannot co-exist in the same environment.
 Before installing Pillow, please uninstall PIL.

 ```bash